Saliha Sultan (daughter of Abdulaziz): Early life

-In 1869, she met with the Princess of Wales Alexandra of Denmark, when the latter visited Istanbul with her husband Prince of Wales Edward (future Edward VII).
+In 1869 she met with the Princess of Wales Alexandra of Denmark when the latter visited Istanbul with her husband the Prince of Wales Albert Edward (future Edward VII).

-Her father, Abdülaziz was deposed by his ministers on 30 May 1876, his nephew Murad V became the Sultan.
-He was transferred to Feriye Palace the next day.
-Her mother, and other women of Abdülaziz's entourage didn't wanted to leave the Dolmabahçe Palace.
-So they were grabbed by hand and were send out to the Feriye Palace.
+Her father Abdulaziz was deposed by his ministers on 30 May 1876, his nephew Murad V became the Sultan.
+He was transferred to the Feriye Palace the next day.
+Her mother and other women of Abdulaziz's entourage didn't want to leave the Dolmabahçe Palace.
+So they were grabbed by hand and were sent out to the Feriye Palace.
 In the process, they were searched from head to toe and everything of value was taken from them.
-On 4 June 1876, Abdülaziz died under mysterious circumstances.
+On 4 June 1876, Abdulaziz died under mysterious circumstances.

 Saliha Sultan, a fourteen-year-old girl, continued to live in the Feriye Palace with her mother and nineteen-year-old brother.

 Marriage

-In 1875, Saliha Sultan was engaged to Ibrahim Hilmi Pasha, the son of Khedive of Egypt Ismail Pasha.
+In 1875, Saliha Sultan was engaged to Ibrahim Hilmi Pasha, the son of the Khedive of Egypt Isma'il Pasha.
 However, the engagement was broken off, after the dismissal of her father in 1876.

-In 1889 Sultan Abdul Hamid II arranged her trousseaux and marriage together with her two sisters, princesses Nazime Sultan and Esma Sultan, as well his own daughter Zekiye Sultan.
-She married Ahmed Zülkefil Pasha, the son of Kurdzade Ismail Hakkı Pasha on 20 April 1889 in the Yıldız Palace.

-The couple were given a waterfront palace located in Fındıklı.
+In 1889, Sultan Abdul Hamid II arranged her trousseaux and marriage together with her two sisters, Princesses Nazime Sultan and Esma Sultan, as well as his own daughter, Princess Zekiye Sultan.
+She married Ahmed Zülkefil Pasha, the son of Kurdzade Ismail Hakkı Pasha, on 20 April 1889 in the Yıldız Palace.
+He became a Damat.
+The couple were given a waterfront palace located in Fındıklı, Beyoğlu.
 The two together had a daughter named Kamile Hanımsultan, born in 1890 and died in 1896 at the age of six.

-Following the imperial family was sent to exile in 1924, Saliha and her husband settled in Cairo, Egypt, were they lived in poverty.
+Following the imperial family was sent to exile in 1924, Saliha and her husband settled in Cairo, Egypt, where they lived in poverty.

 Death

-Saliha Sultan died in 1941 at age of about seventy nine in Cairo, Egypt, and was buried in the mausoleum of Khedive Tewfik.
+Saliha Sultan died in 1941 aged around 79, in Cairo, Egypt, and was buried in the mausoleum of Khedive Tewfik.
 Her husband died the same year.